_This article originally appeared on VICE UK_

 With the introduction of the Video Recordings Act, videos would now be classified by the BBFC before going on sale or hire.
 However, the moral panic was not over.
 Into the 90s, horror films continued to be portrayed in the media as the source of all evil.
 In 1993, the murder of toddler James Bulger was linked to Child's Play, although his killers denied ever having watched the film.
 This was one of a series of atrocities blamed on the video nasty.

 Just as the new ruling on porn smacks of paternalistic superiority, so too did attitudes around video nasties.
-In the class-crazy 80s, then-secretary of the BBFC James Ferman told reporters after a screening of Texas Chainsaw Massacre: "It's alright for middle class cineastes to see this film, but what would happen if a factory worker in Manchester happened to see it?"
+In the class crazy 80s, then-secretary of the BBFC James Ferman told reporters after a screening of Texas Chainsaw Massacre: "It's all right for middle class cineastes to see this film, but what would happen if a factory worker in Manchester happened to see it?"

 Parallels with the new regulations around porn abound.
-Again, the state steps in to decree what's good for porn-loving factory workers and the like; again, small-scale niche business will suffer while profit-focused corporations will toe the line and flourish; again, seemingly arbitrary criteria is used to judge what is fit for human consumption.
+Again, the state steps in to decree what's good for porn-loving factory workers and the like; again, small-scale niche businesses will suffer while corporations will toe the line and flourish; again, seemingly arbitrary criteria are used to judge what is fit for human consumption.